-- Two policies found in the SCDDSN Waiver manuals regarding Career Preparation Services and Day/Support/Community Services will be reviewed to determine if changes need to be made in SCDHHS policy to allow for provision of these services in nondisability specific settings. - Directive 200-01-DD (Personal Funds, #4 above) will be revised to comply with the standards listed at 42 CFR 441.301(c)(4). - Directive 200-12-DD (Management of Funds, #5 above) will be revised to comply with the standards listed at 42 CFR 441.301(c)(4). - Policies, procedures, directives, and standards that relate to SC Code Ann. § 44-20-490 (#2 above) will be reviewed to determine if the language in those policies, procedures, directives and standards are complaint with the new HCBS standards, ensuring an individual's autonomy is not curtailed.
+- Two of the identified policies found in the SCDDSN Waiver manuals regarding Career Preparation Services and Day/Support/Community Services will be reviewed to determine if changes need to be made in SCDHHS policy to allow for provision of these services in non-disability specific settings (#4 and #5 above). - Directive 200-01-DD (Personal Funds, #6 above) will be revised to comply with the standards listed at 42 CFR 441.301(c)(4). - Directive 200-12-DD (Management of Funds, #7 above) will be revised to comply with the standards listed at 42 CFR 441.301(c)(4). - Policies, procedures, directives, and standards that relate to SC Code Ann. § 44-20-490 (#2 above) will be reviewed to determine if the language in those policies, procedures, directives and standards are complaint with the new HCBS standards, ensuring an individual's autonomy is not curtailed.